 Kathy Roberts has spent more than a decade representing victims and survivors of human rights violations and international atrocity crimes in litigation.
-As Deputy Director of the Transitional Justice Clinic (TJC) in The Hague, she centers her practice on providing respectful support to local practitioners seeking accountability for international justice crimes in their own country’s courts.
-With support from UN Women, Justice Rapid Response, and the Center for Justice and Accountability (CJA), and in partnership with the Transitional Justice Clinic, Dr. Roberts has assisted local practitioners in international crimes investigation and prosecution in Chile, Guatemala, Kosovo, and Tunisia.
+As founding co-director of Partners in Justice International (PJI), previously Transitional Justice Clinic (TJC) in The Hague, she centers her practice on providing respectful support to local practitioners seeking accountability for international justice crimes in their own country’s courts.
+With support from UN Women, Justice Rapid Response, and the Center for Justice and Accountability (CJA), and in partnership with the Partners in Justice International, Dr Roberts has assisted local practitioners in international crimes investigation and prosecution in Chile, Guatemala, Kosovo, and Tunisia.

 In 2013 Juliana was named as one of the top 100 journalists covering armed violence by Action on Armed Violence (AOAV).
 Her work in areas of conflict led to a strong interest in journalism that deals responsibly with violence and tragedy and her work has been awarded with the Ochberg Fellowship and a scholarship for Harvard's Global Trauma Programme.
 She now serves on the European board of the Dart Centre for Journalism and Trauma and on the board of trustees for the Environmental Justice Foundation.

-Prior to Al Jazeera Juliana worked as a freelance reporter/producer for Channel 4, BBC, WDR, NHK and other international broadcasters.
-She has also worked in an investigative capacity for NGO's and twice as a consultant to the UN as part of a Security Council monitoring group tasked with investigating breaches of the arms embargo on Somalia.
+Prior to Al Jazeera, Juliana worked as a freelance reporter/producer for Channel 4, BBC, WDR, NHK and other international broadcasters.
+She has also worked in an investigative capacity for NGOs and twice as a consultant to the United Nations as part of a Security Council monitoring group tasked with investigating breaches of the arms embargo on Somalia.